nekonikoban/image_copyright_editor/README.md

 NOTE:
-If you encounter problems with `pyinstaller` while building `tkinter`, try providing library path manually like `pyinstaller --onefile --noconfirm --onefile --windowed --add-data "C:/<paython_path>/tkinterDnD;tkinterDnD/" "<script.py>"` depending on which lib you use it could be either `tkinterDnD` or `tkinterdnd2` which in my case is the former.
+If you encounter problems with `pyinstaller` while building `tkinter`, try providing library path manually like so

+`pyinstaller --onefile --noconfirm --onefile --windowed --add-data "C:/<paython_path>/tkinterDnD;tkinterDnD/" "<script.py>"`

+depending on which lib you use it could be either `tkinterDnD` or `tkinterdnd2` which in this case is the former.